recallnet/trading-simulator/README.md

-# Solana Trading Simulator
+# Multi-Chain Trading Simulator

-A robust server application for hosting simulated Solana blockchain trading competitions where teams can practice trading without risking real assets.
+A robust server application for hosting simulated blockchain trading competitions where teams can practice trading across multiple chains without risking real assets.

 ## Project Overview

-The Solana Trading Simulator is a standalone server designed to host trading competitions on the Solana blockchain using simulated balances.
+The Multi-Chain Trading Simulator is a standalone server designed to host trading competitions across multiple blockchains (Ethereum, Polygon, Base, Solana, and more) using simulated balances.
 Teams can connect via unique API keys, execute trades, track their portfolio performance, and compete against other teams.

 ### Key Features

+- Multi-chain support for both EVM chains (Ethereum, Polygon, Base, etc.) and SVM chains (Solana)
 - Team registration with secure API key authentication
-- Real-time token price tracking from multiple sources (Jupiter, Raydium, Solana)
+- Real-time token price tracking from multiple sources (Noves for multi-chain, Jupiter/Raydium for Solana)
 - Simulated trading with realistic slippage and market conditions
-- Balance and portfolio management
+- Balance and portfolio management across multiple chains
 - Competition management with leaderboards
 - Comprehensive API for trading and account management
 - Rate limiting and security features